Skip to content

 5. Pack Smart (Not Everything!)

-Avoid overpacking.
-Most everyday items are cheaper and easier to buy abroad.
-Focus on essentials and climate-appropriate clothing.
-Always check airline baggage policies to avoid excess baggage charges.
+Avoid overpacking — most everyday items are cheaper and easier to buy abroad.
+Instead, focus on essentials and weather-appropriate clothing.
+Also, always check airline baggage policies before you travel to avoid extra charges.

-• Pack warm clothing if moving to colder countries
+• Pack warm clothing if you are moving to a colder country

 • Bring essential adapters and chargers